rackerlabs/design-system/_component_design/text-fields.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Required fields
- * To indicate that a field is required, display an asterisk (*) to the left of the label
+ * Indicate that a field is required by displaying an asterisk `*` to the left of the label.
- * To aid recognition, the asterisk should overhang the space to the left of the group by 4 pixels
+ * To aid recognition, the asterisk should overhang the space to the left of the group by 4 pixels.

 {% endcolumn %}